FAIRChemistry/EnzymePynetics/specifications/EnzymeKinetics.md

 - title
   - Type: string
   - Description: Title of the kinetic experiment.
-- kinetic_models
+- model_results
-  - Type: KineticModel
+  - Type: ModelResult
-  - Description: Kinetic moodels which were used for parameter estimation.
+  - Description: Fitted kinetic models which were used for parameter estimation.
   - Multiple: True
 - measurements
   - Type: Measurement